Time-Layer Adaptive Alignment for Speaker Similarity in Flow-Matching Based Zero-Shot TTS: Abstract

 \section{Abstract}

 Flow-Matching (FM)-based zero-shot text-to-speech (TTS) systems exhibit high-quality speech synthesis and robust generalization capabilities.
 However, the speaker representation ability of such systems remains underexplored, primarily due to the lack of explicit speaker-specific supervision in the FM framework.
 To this end, we conduct an empirical analysis of speaker information distribution and reveal its non-uniform allocation across time steps and network layers, underscoring the need for adaptive speaker alignment.
-Accordingly, we propose \textit{Time-Layer Adaptive Speaker Alignment} (TLA-SA), a loss that enhances speaker consistency by jointly leveraging temporal and hierarchical variations in speaker information.
-Experimental results show that TLA-SA significantly improves speaker similarity compared to baseline systems on both research- and industrial-scale datasets and generalizes effectively across diverse model architectures, including decoder-only language models (LM) and FM-based TTS systems free of LM.
+Accordingly, we propose \textit{Time-Layer Adaptive Speaker Alignment} (TLA-SA), a strategy that enhances speaker consistency by jointly leveraging temporal and hierarchical variations.
+Experimental results show that TLA-SA substantially improves speaker similarity over baseline systems on both research- and industrial-scale datasets and generalizes well across diverse model architectures, including decoder-only language model (LM)-based and free TTS systems.
+A demo is provided\footnote{https://tlasa-tts.github.io/}.